harshk707070/EDA-ML-ALGO/insurance-charges-prediction/README.md

 The dataset used in this notebook is included in the repository.

-## Linear Regression Model
+## Model

-The notebook demonstrates the following steps:
+The modeling process is implemented in the notebook modeling.ipynb and follows these beginner-friendly steps:

+    - Data Loading:
-1. **Data Loading**: Load the dataset into a pandas DataFrame.
+      Load the cleaned dataset (cleaned_insurance.csv) generated during EDA into a pandas DataFrame.

-2. **Data Preprocessing**: Clean and preprocess the data for modeling.
-3. **Model Training**: Train a linear regression model using scikit-learn.
-4. **Model Evaluation**: Evaluate the model's performance using appropriate metrics.
-5. **Visualization**: Visualize the results and the regression line.
+Encoding:
+Categorical columns like sex, smoker, and region are encoded using LabelEncoder for compatibility with scikit-learn models.

+Model Training:
+A RandomForestRegressor is trained to predict insurance charges based on features like age, BMI, number of children, etc.

+Saving the Model:
+After training, the following files are saved in the models/ directory:

+random_forest_model.pkl: the trained Random Forest model.

+label_encoders.pkl: encoders used to transform categorical inputs (needed during app inference).

+Model Evaluation:
+The model is evaluated using:

+Mean Absolute Error (MAE)

+Root Mean Squared Error (RMSE)

+R² Score (coefficient of determination)

+These metrics give a sense of how accurately the model predicts insurance charges on unseen data.

 ### Results